etoah/BrowserCachePolicy/ReadMe.md

 ## 迷之浏览器
 每个浏览器对用户行为(F5,Ctrl+F5,地址栏回车等)的处理都不一样,详细请查看[Clientside Cache Control](http://techblog.tilllate.com/2008/11/14/clientside-cache-control/)
 以下摘抄一段:
 >So I tried this for different browsers.
-Unfortunately it’s specified nowhere what a browser has to send in which situation.
+Unfortunately it's specified nowhere what a browser has to send in which situation.
 - Internet Explorer 6 and 7 do both send only cache refresh hints on ctrl+F5.
-On ctrl+F5 they both send the header field ‘Cache-Control’ set to ‘no-cache’.
+On ctrl+F5 they both send the header field 'Cache-Control' set to 'no-cache'.
-- Firefox 3 do send the header field ‘Cache-Control’ with the value ‘max-age=0′ if the user press f5.
-If you press ctrl+f5 Firefox sends the ‘Cache-Control’ with ‘no-cache’ (hey it do the same as IE!) and send also a field ‘Pragma’ which is also set to ‘no-cache’.
+- Firefox 3 do send the header field 'Cache-Control' with the value 'max-age=0′ if the user press f5.
+If you press ctrl+f5 Firefox sends the 'Cache-Control' with 'no-cache' (hey it do the same as IE!) and send also a field 'Pragma' which is also set to 'no-cache'.
-- Firefox 2 does send the header field ‘Cache-Control’ with the value ‘max-age=0′ if the user press f5. ctrl+f5 does not work.
+- Firefox 2 does send the header field 'Cache-Control' with the value 'max-age=0′ if the user press f5. ctrl+f5 does not work.
-- Opera/9.62 does send ‘Cache-Control’ with the value ‘max-age=0′ after f5 and ctrl+f5 does not work.
+- Opera/9.62 does send 'Cache-Control' with the value 'max-age=0′ after f5 and ctrl+f5 does not work.
 - Safari 3.1.2 behaves like Opera above.
-- Chrome does something quite different: ‘Cache-Control’ is always set to ‘max-age=0′, no matter if you press enter, f5 or ctrl+f5.
+- Chrome does something quite different: 'Cache-Control' is always set to 'max-age=0′, no matter if you press enter, f5 or ctrl+f5.
 Except if you start Chrome and enter the url and press enter.

 ### 总结